-Revenues for the District increased 10.2% for the 2019-20 year.
-Property taxes increased 3.8% while new construction in the County increased revenues beyond the 2% increase in the levy approved by the Governing Board.
-Full-time Student Equivalents (FTSE) levels for 2019-20 and previous years are also shown below.
+Revenues for the District increased 0.7% for the 2020-21 year.
+Tuition & fees net of allowances decreased 20.1% due to lower enrollment related to the COVID-19 pandemic.
+Full-time Student Equivalents (FTSE) levels for 2020-21 and previous years are also shown below.

-State appropriations revenue increased 1.9% for the District.
-Government grants revenue increased 37.0% due to increased Pell disbursements and COVID-19 relief aid.
+State appropriations revenue increased 39.9% for the District due to the passage of Arizona Proposition 207, Smart and Safe Arizona Fund.
+Government grants revenue increased 10.3% due to increased Pell disbursements and additional COVID-19 relief aid.
 The District continues to manage tuition rates and expenses to ensure the educational mission of the District is unaffected and college education is accessible to all.